ahmedBilal5/0-1-Knapsack-Problem-using-Scatter-Search/README.md

 # 0-1-Knapsack-Problem-using-Scatter-Search
-Approximating solutions to 0/1 Knapsack problem using Scatter Search, an evolutionary metaheuristic

 Scatter Search is a evolutionary metahueristic similiar to the class of Algorithms known as Genetic Algorithms.
 It is different to Genetic Algorithms in a few ways.
 For example, it uses a special and slightly sophisticated method for combining solutions instead of the traditional crossover operator used by Genetic Algorithms.
 This method is called the Progressive Crossover and uses a technique known as Path Relinking.